 Case 2: Sophie and Ryan

-Sophie, a 31-year-old marketer from Leeds, connected with Ryan, a 33-year-old chef from Austin, via NaomiDate.
+Sophie, a 31-year-old marketer from Leeds, connected with Ryan, a 33-year-old chef from Austin, via GoChatty.
 Sophie loved Ryan’s humor but struggled with his casual approach to planning.
 “He’d suggest a call ‘whenever,’ but I need structure,” she said.
 Through counseling, Ryan learned to respect Sophie’s need for clarity, and they’re now engaged.

 These stories highlight a truth I’ve seen time and again: attraction starts with chemistry, but lasting love requires understanding.